blaenk/site/content/notes/scala.md

   val denom: Int = den
 }
 ```

+Fields and methods can be defined private using the `private` keyword.

 _Auxiliary constructors_ are additional constructors that simply directly or indirectly delegate object construction to the primary constructor.
 They are named after `this`, and their first action must be invoking another constructor: